davidstrauss/desktop-configuration/README.md

         gpg2 --change-pin  # Change both the PIN (default is 123456) and the Admin PIN (default is 12345678).
 I use pwgen for the admin PIN. gpg2 --card-edit
         gpg/card> admin
         gpg/card> generate # No off-card key backup.
+                           # Use a key size of 3072 for everything on YubiKey 4.
+Default is fine for NEO.
+                           # No expiration.
-No expiration.
-Back up the .rev file. gpg/card> quit  # GPG will then print out data, including the key fingerpring as a long, alphanumeric string. gpg2 --keyserver hkps://keys.gnupg.net --send-keys $FINGERPRINT
+                           # Back up the .rev file.
+        gpg/card> quit  # GPG will then print out data, including the key fingerpring as a long, alphanumeric string. gpg2 --keyserver hkps://keys.gnupg.net --send-keys $FINGERPRINT
         gpg2 --keyserver hkps://hkps.pool.sks-keyservers.net --send-keys $FINGERPRINT